-The small stonefly nymphs crawl out of the water along the shoreline to shuck their nymphal case and become a winged adult.
-The stoneflies come back on the water to lay their eggs (ovipositing) and flutter and skate across the surface.
-Especially in midday and early afternoon you can find these bugs flying about and landing on the water, but it does depend on the seasonal weather.
-This can make for some great early season dry fly action to rising trout when you catch it right.
+The stonefly nymphs crawl out of the water along the banks to shuck their nymphal case and become a winged stonefly adult.
+The stoneflies come back on the water to lay their eggs (ovipositing) while fluttering and skating across the surface.
+Especially in midday and early afternoon you can find these stoneflies flying about and landing on the water, but it does depend on the seasonal weather.
+This can make for some great early season dry fly action to sporadic rising trout when you catch it right.